alchimystic/dbtoolkit/README.md

 ## Data Eraser

-Generates DELETE scripts for selected records and theis dependents The opposite of the Data Extractor
+Generates DELETE scripts for selected records and their dependents.
+The opposite of the Data Extractor

 ## Jpa Domain Generator